 - Introduction of a vehicle miles traveled (VMT) tax to replace revenue lost from gas taxes and parking;

-“The are other cities that have faced congestion problems that have incorporated taxes like these to encourage people to carpool more.
+“There are other cities that have faced congestion problems and have incorporated taxes like these to encourage people to carpool more.
 Many people consider VMTs to be equitable because then commuters are being charged based on the distance they travel.”

 - Repurpose parking facilities and plan new facilities for new uses and new revenue sources;